alessandromeo/alessandromeo.github.io/cross-architecture.md

 ![Cross Architecture - Implementing Simple CRUD](Alessandro Meo Cross Architecture - Implementing Simple CRUD.png)

-A simple CRUD application does not have a properly defined business logic, so it may be implemented removing the *Application Services*, which are defined as an optional box by the **Cross Architecture**; the resulting design is very dry and makes use of the optional reference between the *Application Interface* and the *Infrastructure*.
+A simple CRUD application does not have a properly defined business logic, so it may be implemented removing the *Application Services*, which are defined as an optional *Logical Area* by the **Cross Architecture**; the resulting design is very dry and makes use of the optional reference between the *Application Interface* and the *Infrastructure*.

 In the example above, the *Application Interface* is implemented by a web API application, eventually called by a S.P.A.; this is only to stress that, in the **Cross Architecture** the application interface is not necessarily dedicated to human users; moreover, the calling the S.P.A. was included in the schema only as an example, but it is not covered by the **Cross Architecture**.